rolandw-blog/nginxProxy/README.md

 ```

 ## Running development

+Change the context to `context: ./development` in the root `/docker-compose.yaml` file.

 If you are running in development you can sign your own certificate like this.
 Place `key.pem` and `cert.pem` in `development/keys`.